-A postal service is available from a number of sources.
-The test pack, processing the swabs and sending you the results will cost approximately £35.
+A postal service for ECM GBS tests is available from a number of sources.
+The cost of the test pack, processing the swabs and sending you the results is approximately £35.
 You can watch a YouTube video about self-testing here.

-You can obtain your GBS test pack by calling or visiting the websites of the following:
+You can obtain your GBS ECM test pack by calling or visiting the websites of the following:

 *Health professionals may request multiple testing packs without charge - the pregnant mum pays the laboratory when sending the swabs back for culture.